Best restaurants in Sheffield

 This all-day Mexican canteen has done well for itself in Sheffield.
 It was once a street food stall that only cooked up tacos for dinner, but now there are four locations across the city serving breakfast, lunch and dinner.
 Our pick?
-The 12-inch chicken burrito in smoky tomato sauce, with black beans, salsa, rice, sour cream and loads of guacamole.
+The 12-inch chicken burrito in smoky tomato sauce, with black beans, salsa, rice, sour cream and loads of guac.
 The perfect bite to accompany a margarita, or a late-night journey home.

 Why go?
 For a pre-theatre meal.

-Ego’s proximity to the Crucible theatre makes it a stellar spot for dinner before a show.
+Ego’s proximity to the Crucible makes it a stellar spot for dinner before a show.
 It’s a light and airy Mediterranean spot that has mezze boards, stone-baked pizzas, steaks and kebabs.
-It’s great at catering for dietary requirements (there’s a whole vegan menu), and it’s right next to the city’s Winter Garden – an urban glasshouse filled with more than 2,000 different plants.
+It’s great at catering for dietary requirements (there’s a whole vegan menu) and it’s right next to the city’s Winter Garden – an urban glasshouse filled with more than 2,000 different plants.

 Why go?
 For a hearty pub meal among the locals.